Skip to main content

 The approach focuses on more actively involving residents in devising ways to maximize local resources and identify hazards.

-Disaster management degree-holders can qualify for a wealth of job options.
+Those with a disaster management degree can qualify for a wealth of job options.
 Organizations in various sectors consider hiring them for a range of positions in the public, nonprofit, and private sectors.

 Public Sector Opportunities for Disaster Management Degree-Holders